wonglok/effectnode-fx/README.md

 10. Secure by Design, the developer tools editor tools are only included in development envrionment and production dont even include the execution code of the editor.

-11. AutoPackaging
+11. Support Full Compression and Tree Shaking wtih NextJS

+12. In browser Node System that Support NPM and Full Language Feature

+13. Rely on Native development expeirence

-12. MIT Licensed, Freely usable for Frontend development.
+14. MIT Licensed, Freely usable for Frontend development.

 ## made with 💖 love by @wonglok831

 ## Free Resources Credit: